top of page

 pin bars explained

-Trading Forex Using Price Action - Pin Bars Explained
+Forex Price Action Course: Pin Bars Explained

 Another standard price action setup is the Pin Bar.